irmen/Pyrolite/README.txt

 4. EXCEPTIONS
 ---------------------

 Pyrolite also maps Python exceptions that may occur in the remote object.
 It has a rather simplistic approach:

 *all* exceptions, including the Pyro ones (Pyro4.errors.*), are converted to PyroException objects.
 PyroException is a normal Java or C# exception type, and it will be thrown as a normal exception in your program.
 The message string is taken from the original exception.
 The remote traceback string is available on the PyroException object in the _pyroTraceback field.

 5. SECURITY WARNING
 ---------------------

 If you use Pyrolite to talk to a Pyro server it will use pickle as serialization protocol.
 THIS MEANS YOUR PYRO SERVER CAN BE VULNERABLE TO REMOTE ARBITRARY CODE EXECUTION (because of the well known security problem with the pickle protocol).

-Pyro 4.20 is the first Pyro version that has support for other (safe) serializers and doesn't use pickle by default.
-This avoids the security problem.
-But the current version of Pyrolite is only able to talk to Pyro when using the pickle protocol.
-A future Pyrolite version may improve this.
+The current version of Pyrolite is only able to talk to Pyro when using the pickle protocol.
+Because pickle is not enabled by default in recent Pyro versions, you will have to configure Pyro to allow the use of pickle.
+See the Pyro documentation on how to do this.
+A future Pyrolite version may improve this by allowing other serializers.

 Note: your .NET or Java client code is perfectly safe.
 The unpickler implementation in Pyrolite doesn't randomly construct arbitrary objects and is safe to use for parsing data from the network.

 6. DOWNLOAD COMPILED BINARIES